 Our Highfield approved training courses are delivered the most up to date training materials on the market designed to make the training a comfortable and enjoyable experience.
 All our first aid instructors have many areas experience and are experts in their field.

 Aquarious Training are delighted to be able to offer all levels of first aid and AED training at our approved training facility based in Knowsley or at your work place.
 Contact a member of our team today for more information.

 For more information please don’t hesitate to contact us

 For Public Transport links to our centre click here

 What The HSE Has To Say

 Employers’ legal duties

-The Health and Safety (First-Aid) Regulations 1981 require employers to provide adequate and appropriate equipment, facilities and personnel to ensure their employees receive immediate attention if they are injured or taken ill at work.
+The Health and Safety Regulations 1981 require employers to provide adequate and appropriate equipment, facilities and personnel to ensure their employees receive immediate attention if they are injured or taken ill at work.
 These Regulations apply to all workplaces including those with less than five employees and to the self-employed.